eolementhe/guide/guide.md

 ![workflow-baton-add-preset-3](images/workflow-baton-add-preset-3.png)

-Once uploaded your test plan will be displayed in the list like this (here we add test plan named "aaaaaa").
+Once uploaded your test plan will be displayed in the list like this (here we add test plan named `aaaaaa`).
 You can delete or download your test plan from here.

 ![workflow-baton-add-preset-4](images/workflow-baton-add-preset-4.png)